zibojia/COCOCO/README.md

 **TO DO**
 ---------------------------------------
-*We will use larger dataset with high-quality video to produce a more powerful video inpainting model soon.*
+*We will use larger dataset with high-quality videos to produce a more powerful video inpainting model soon.*